Disintegration as a Path to Meaning

 He believed that in the face of external tyranny, the most radical act was to build a self that refused to be governed by fear, hatred, or blind obedience.

-The theory he developed was not meant for comfortable times.
+The theory he developed was meant for exactly this kind of time.
 It was born in a crucible of violence, repression, and despair.
-And yet it offered something profoundly hopeful:
+And yet it offered something profoundly hopeful: the idea that collapse can lead to transformation—individually and collectively—if we have the courage to walk through it with eyes open and values intact.

-What we are experiencing now may look different on the surface, but the underlying dynamics are painfully familiar.
+What we are experiencing now may look different on the surface, but the underlying dynamics are painfully familiar:

 A growing sense that the systems around us are hollow and brittle.